Renaissance/Enlightenment (1600’s-1800’s)

 From the 1600’s to the late 1800’s, the use of gunpowder had diffused throughout the Old World.
 Particularly in Europe and Western Asia, this had allowed for the advent of cannon artillery, revolutionizing siege warfare as cannon technology improved to the point of being strong and accurate enough to render previous fortification technology obsolete.
 With this change and the spread of new gunpowder empires throughout Europe, Asia, and Africa, a vicious cycle would begin where either siege or fortification technology would surpass the other, only leading to momentary advantage until the developments in the other technology would negate it.

-In regards to the STS, this cycle of development often came hand in hand with adaptations made by society to these technologies which would similarly impact their development.
-The growing urbanization of societies during this time period as agriculture became more efficient would also lead to the increased importance of these technologies of defending or besieging urbanized centers.
+In regards to STS, this cycle of development often came hand in hand with adaptations made by society to these technologies which would similarly impact their development.
+The growing urbanization of societies during this time period as agriculture became more efficient would also lead to the increased importance of these technologies in defending or besieging urbanized centers.
+Additionally, the different focuses and ways of living for societies would heavily impact what forms of siege and fortification technology would emerge in different locations.

 Europe